 - Cheapest Cities: Selma, Anniston, Mobile

 Alabama, with significant low cost of living on housing and heathcare, stands as another cheapest place to live in USA.
-Housing in Alabama is 29% lower than the national avarage, making it the one of the most affordable housing markets in America.
-As for healthcare, Alabama is one of the least expensive states with nationally-renowned health centers and initiatives like Medicaid expansion and subsidized plans on the HealthCare.gov marketplace.
+Housing in Alabama is 29% lower than the national average, making it one of the most affordable housing markets in America.
+As for healthcare, Alabama is one of the least expensive states, with nationally renowned health centers and initiatives such as Medicaid expansion and subsidized plans on the HealthCare.gov marketplace.

-With a geograsphy spans all different sorts, Alabama boasts a wealth of natural beauty from Appalachian Mountains to the Gulf Coast.
+With a geography that spans a wide range, Alabama boasts a wealth of natural beauty from the Appalachian Mountains to the Gulf Coast.
 In addition, the climate is comfortable with mild winters and warm summers, and there will always be things to do with numerous parks, national forests, and waterways for hiking, fishing, and other outdoor activitiess.

 4. Missouri